Identify potential shelter locations

 The last dataset you need is the locations of all the elementary and secondary schools in Houston.
 From this list, you'll start identifying potential shelters using visual analysis of schools that lie within areas of likely flooding.
 Locations should not be considered for shelters if they overlap with hurricane evacuation zones or FEMA-designated floodplains.

-- On the ribbon, click Create Maps from Data.
+- On the ribbon, click Create Maps and choose Points of Interest Search.

 - Click More options.